ntop/ntopng/doc/src/alerts/evaluating_alerts.rst

   :align: center
   :alt: Checks Configuration

 Checks are desiged to verify specific conditions and when they are not met, trigger an alert.
-Below you can find the list of check families
+Below you can find the list of check families and available alerts

 .. toctree::
     :maxdepth: 2